“When you’re finished changing, you’re finished”

 3. Marketing trends have changed

 Marketing trends are ever evolving!
 What was trending 6 months ago, might not cut it anymore.
-If you don’t evolve your marketing strategy to consider or incorporate what’s popular now; you’ll likely get left behind.
+If you don’t evolve your marketing strategy to consider or incorporate what’s new and effective now; you’ll likely get left behind.